CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 ```JSON
 "volume": "40 L"
 ```
 The numeric part of the string must be an integer.
+Accepts L, and ml as units.
+Note that l and mL are not currently accepted.

 ## "weight"
 (string)